alex-kampa/test_BokkyPooBahsDateTimeLibrary/README.md

 * [x] subMinutes
 * [x] subSeconds

-First pass: ongoing, checked each function at >60k random time points
+First pass: checked each function 100_000 times

 Note: also checking that subtractions resulting in a date before 1970-01-01 00:00:00